ayishwaryaC/Readme/README.md

 💻 GitHub: github.com/ayishwaryaC

-🌟 About Me
+🌟 **About Me**

 I am a passionate Web Developer with expertise in front-end and back-end development, dedicated to building responsive and user-friendly websites.
 With a basic understanding of Figma, I specialize in creating visually appealing and functional web solutions that meet both client requirements and business goals.

-🎓 Education
+🎓 **Education**

 Loyola Institute of Technology, Chennai (2021–2025)Bachelor of Technology (IT) – Grade: 8/10

 Dr. Vimala Convent Matriculation Hr.
 Sec.
 School, Chennai (2020–2021)12th Grade – Grade: 85%

-💼 Experience
+💼 **Experience**

 Intern - Web Development – NukePC [Nuke Technologies PVT LTD] (Jul 2024 – Aug 2024)

             Completed web development internship and created a company website.

             Utilized Figma for refining and implementing new designs after conducting research.

 Intern - Front End Development – Seval Software Solutions (Jul 2023 – Aug 2023)

             Gained experience as front-end developer and specialized in UI/UX.

             Designed and implemented user interfaces for websites utilizing Canva, HTML5, and CSS3.

-🚀 Projects

-Project Name

-Description

-Tech Stack

-Link
+🚀** Projects**

 Registration Form

-Developed a registration form website with user-friendly design and seamless experience across devices.
+           Developed a registration form website using HTML, CSS, and JavaScript.

-HTML, CSS, JavaScript

-N/A
+           Ensured a seamless experience across multiple devices.
+           Focused on user-friendly design and interactive features.

 Spices Treasures

-Created an e-commerce website with responsive layouts and intuitive navigation for enhanced user interaction.
+           Created a simple e-commerce website using HTML, CSS, and Bootstrap.

-HTML, CSS, Bootstrap

-N/A
+           Designed responsive layouts to support all devices.
+           Enhanced user interaction with intuitive navigation and design elements.

-A2D PC Factory Website
+A2D PC Factory Website (Aug 2024) - https://www.a2dpcfactory.com/

-Developed Terms and Conditions and How to Set Up a New PC pages; hosted live for usability and access.
+           Developed the A2D PC Factory website, focusing on creating the Terms and Conditions page and How to Set Up a New PC page.

-HTML, CSS, JavaScript
+           Utilized HTML, CSS, and JavaScript for seamless functionality and design.

-Visit Site
+           Hosted the website for live access and usability.

-🏆 Achievements
+🏆 **Achievements**

 Demonstrated problem-solving abilities by identifying issues and implementing innovative solutions in web development projects.

-📜 Certifications
+📜 **Certifications**

 Cloud Computing – NPTEL

 HTML, CSS – Udemy

-🛠 Skills
+🛠 **Skills**

 Frontend: HTML5, CSS3, JavaScript